What Has Changed in This Document

 The best way to mitigate the risk of an outbreak of COVID-19 at Colgate University and in the Greater Hamilton Community (Community) is to create a stable population, where travel in and out of the Community is effectively controlled and/or limited.
 For the purposes of this document, the Community is defined as the Village and Town of Hamilton, Colgate properties (within Madison County), and locations within the range of the Colgate Cruiser Shuttle Service.
 Anytime Community members travel outside of the Community, they serve as a possible vector for the disease and increase the risk of contracting the disease themselves and spreading it to the rest of the Community.
 Therefore, with these guidelines, we hope to limit the risks associated with community transmission.

 Faculty, staff, and students are strongly advised to avoid all nonessential travel.

 Certain forms of travel are unavoidable for the operation of the University and for personal reasons that cannot be postponed, such as family emergencies.
 Although these circumstances are expected to be few in occurrence, those who travel under such circumstances need to follow these guidelines and all applicable government-issued travel guidance to minimize the risk of personal infection and community transmission.
 Additional provisions apply to University-sponsored travel.

-When an employee’s on-campus presence is necessary for effective University operations, it is considered essential travel; nonetheless, all members of the Community who commute to campus are advised to carefully monitor changing travel restrictions.
-Staff and faculty who reside outside the Central New York region should travel to campus only if their local residential area meets New York State (NYS) Phase IV reopening criteria and is not classified as part of the NYS Cluster Action Initiative.
-Members of the Community (faculty and staff) should discuss their commuting status with their department chair or supervisor(s).
+When an employee’s on-campus presence is necessary for effective University operations, commuting is considered essential travel; nonetheless, all members of the Community who commute to campus are advised to carefully monitor changing travel restrictions and University communications.
+Members of the Community (faculty and staff) must discuss their commuting status with their department chair or supervisor(s) and decisions may be dependent on NYS Cluster Zone designations, the Health Analytics Dashboard status, University operational status, and other public health factors.
+If staffing needs allow for employees to work from home, they should do so whenever possible.